Offices Undergoing an Upgrade

-Coinciding with this, the population of insured patients is expected to decrease 1.2 percent within the next seven years to 89.4 percent in 2028.
+Coinciding with this, the population of insured patients is expected to decrease from 1.2 percent within the next seven years to 89.4 percent in 2028.
 These statistics point to higher out-of-pocket expenses, as uninsured patients spend a higher portion of their income on healthcare than insured patients.
 The rapidly increasing senior citizen population has also fueled growth in the healthcare market.
-For a single physician visit a millennial requires, a baby boomer requires almost six times the amount of visits.
+For a single physician visit, each millennial requires, a baby boomer requires almost six times the number of visits.
 Moreover, according to Pew Research, the 75 million baby boomer population records nearly 10,000 retirings every day.
 In a brief released by the United Health Foundation and Alliance for Aging Research, healthcare costs for retired couples are projected to range between $260,000 to $600,000, depending on the retirement age.
 These projections, paired with favorable demographic trends, indicate that healthcare will be very busy in the upcoming years – and investors have taken notice.

 Patient Preference for Outpatient Facilities

 The need for convenience has transitioned into the medical setting as patients seek a local one-stop destination for examinations, labs, and procedures.
 This has sparked a shift in medical office space away from their hospital campus to outpatient facilities.

 Outpatient medical offices have continuously recorded strong performance metrics, drawing in the interest of institutional investors seeking long-term stability and passive income.
 Investors once viewed inpatient facilities (medical offices on or nearby hospital campuses) as lower-risk investments due to generating high-priced leases, retaining long-term tenants, and maintaining healthy rent increases.
 However, data from Revista, a medical real estate data platform, indicates that may not be the case.